nigow/TradingSystem/phase1/README.md

 #### Trading With a Specific User

-To trade with a specific user, choose ```Initiate a trade with a specific account``` from the main menu:
+To trade with a specific user, choose ```Initiate a trade with a specific account``` from the main menu.
+This option is unavailable if you do not own items or your account is frozen:

 ```latex
 Which action would you like to do?